wheval/stark-tic-tac-toe/SETUP.md

 - Make sure to follow the respective commands for working on either the smart contracts or the frontend.
 - Run `pnpm install` in the `/client` directory before running the frontend for the first time.
-- Ensure the code is properly formatted using `scarb fmt` before making a pull request.
+- Ensure the code is properly building, passing tests and formatted using `pnpm run check` at the root directory before making a pull request.